Dr Matteo De Marco

 Summary

-I work as lecturer within the Division of Psychology, contributing to teaching and research activities.
+I work as Senior Lecturer within the Department of Psychology, contributing to teaching and research activities.

 Qualifications